T-Ginger-J/Werewolf/README.md

 # Example gameplay

-In case you can't get the AI model working, here is an example game of 6 players than ran on my computer.
+In case you can't get the AI model working, here is are a few examples 6 player games that ran on my computer.

+Game 1

 --- Players and Roles ---
 Alice is a Villager